5 Personal Skills Introverts Have Mastered That You Need To Be Successful

 Think about the introvert love of privacy and keep your posts “on brand” and consistent with your professional image.

-Remember that in the global community, online relationships are just as critical as face-to-face connections.
+Remember that online relationships are just as critical as face-to-face connections in the global community.

 So polish your personal skills even when on social media.

-It is our diversity in approach that makes business and life exciting and productive.
+It is our diversity that makes business and life exciting and productive.

-I’m grateful for the personal skills that my extroverted colleagues taught me, like the importance of sharing a bit more of myself.
+I’m grateful for the personal skills my extroverted colleagues taught me, like the importance of sharing more of myself.

 And though I may not be the life of networking events or parties, I no longer dread them.

-Taking the time to add these five traditional introvert personal skills to your resume’ can help you to form deeper and more productive relationships, which can ultimately lead you to success.
+Adding these five traditional introvert personal skills to your resume can help you form deeper and more productive relationships, ultimately leading you to success.